EdP92/Analytics_resume/README.md

   - Filterable detail tables.
   - Summary charts (bar/pie).

-- **Languages Page**
   - Simple cards/table view.

 ## Data model

 The app currently reads from:
-- `Resume_for_analytics_v4.xlsx` (Experience, Skills, Certifications, Languages, Calendar)
+- `Resume_for_analytics_v4.xlsx` (Experience, Skills, Certifications, Calendar)

 Experience is treated as the fact table; Skills/Certifications are dimensions.
-Languages are standalone for now.

 ## How to run